eoinlarkin/retro-pc/README.md

 In building the application, the following applications and associated models were created:

 **store**

 - ReleaseDecade
 - Manfacturer
 - CPU
 - Product

 **cart**

 - Order
 - OrderLineItem

 **user_account**

 - UserProfile
 - NewsletterSubscribers

-The application features four custome models; _Manufacturer_, _CPU_, _Product_ and _NewsletterSubscribers_
+The application features four custome models; _Manufacturer_, _CPU_, _Product_ and _NewsletterSubscribers_.
+These are used to store information relating to the products as well as for the storing of users signed up to the site newsletter.

-# Features
+## Features

-## Implemented Features
+### Implemented Features

 - Toast Functionality
 - Newsletter Sign-up Form
 - Admin Product Management
-  - Payment Integration
+- Stripe Payment Integration
-  - User Authentication
 - Custom 404 Page

-## Future Additional Features
+### Future Additional Features

 Future additional features for the site are as follows:

 - Ability to sort the products that are presented to the user

-# Testing
+## Testing

 Testing of the site is documented in the [TESTING.md](TESTING.md) file

-# Marketing
+## Marketing

-## Business Model
+### Business Model

 retro-pc is a business to customer (B2C) website focusing on selling rate and vitage computer equipment.
 The website does business directly with customers.
 Key site features are the ability to search the site, complete an order and process payments through approved payment providers.

-## Facebook Business
+### Facebook Business

 A mockup of a Facebook business page has been created for the retro-pc webiste.
 As this was A real Facebook marketing site could be used to advertise the business, promote the products sold on the website and communicate directly with customers.

 <details>
   <summary><strong style="color:skyblue">Facebook Marketing Page:</strong></summary>
   <img src="./docs/images/retro-pc-fb-business-page.png" alt="navbar"/>
   </details>

-## Newsletter Signup
+### Newsletter Signup

 A newsletter signup form was implemented via a Django form.
 This allows users to enroll in the site newsletter.
 Details of users signed up to the newsletter can be accessed in the administration backend.